-Lisbon, city of seven hills, azulejos, and fado...
-But also, for a weekend, the playground for a marathon that's 100% natural and 200% challenging! 🔥 Here, it's not about just jogging along the Tagus River admiring the yellow trams.
-Oh no. We invite you in April to run through the largest green lung of the capital, the Parque Florestal de Monsanto.
+Lisbon, city of seven hills, azulejos, and fado… But also, for one weekend, the playground of a 100% nature and 200% challenge marathon! 🔥 Here, it’s not just about a little jog along the Tagus admiring the yellow trams.
+No, no, no. We take you in April to the largest green lung of the capital, the Parque Florestal de Monsanto.

-Your calves will quickly understand that in Lisbon, it's all about ups and downs.
-And more ups 🥵.
-The start and finish lines are set in the Parque Eduardo VII, the largest park in the heart of the city 🌳.
-On one side, a panoramic view of Lisbon, on the other, a promise: a course as breathtaking as it is demanding 😬.
-No traffic jams, no red lights, just you, nature, and an elevation gain that will test your love for running.
-If you've signed up for the marathon, prepare for a 42 km journey full of character 🇵🇹.
-With 1 020 mD+, it's not just a leisurely city tour, but a true wild escape into Monsanto, the "lung" of the capital.
-And then, finishing at Parque Eduardo VII with the city as your backdrop, it's quite the stylish conclusion, don't you think?
-For thrill-seekers, the half-marathon is a gem ⭐️.
-21 km, 510 mD+, and a perfect mix of climbs, descents, and long, rolling sections.
-If shorter distances appeal to you more than long speeches, then the 12 km is your ally 💨.
-No time to dawdle: 290 mD+, a few climbs to wake you up ⚡️, descents to free your legs 😮💨, and a finish line where you can proudly say you conquered Monsanto 🏅 (and no, not the company, though that's quite noble too 🙃).
-For those who prefer to take their time admiring the beautiful scenery without ending in a sweat, the 8 km walk is the perfect alternative 🌿.
-With 320 mD+, it's a deserved stroll offering exceptional views of the city and its surroundings 😎.
-Plus, it gives you time to spot the best pastelarias to stop by afterward.
-Because, hey, walking works up an appetite too...🫣
+Your calves will soon realize that Lisbon is all about climbing.
+And descending.
+And climbing again 🥵.
+The start and finish are set at Parque Eduardo VII, the largest park in the city center 🌳.
+On one side, a panoramic view of Lisbon, on the other, a promise: a course as breathtaking as it is challenging 😬.
+Here, no traffic jams, no red lights, just you, nature, and an elevation that'll test your love for running.
+If you've ticked the marathon box, prepare for a 42 km of character 🇵🇹.
+With 1,360 mD+, it’s not just a leisurely city tour, but a true wild escape into Monsanto, the "lung" of the capital.
+And then, finishing at Parque Eduardo VII, with the city as a backdrop, it’s quite stylish, isn’t it?
+For thrill-seekers, the semi-marathon is a gem ⭐️.
+21 km, 740 mD+, and a perfect alternation between climbs, descents, and long rolling sections.
+If you’re the kind who prefers short distances over long speeches, then the 12 km is your ally 💨.
+Here, there's no time to dawdle: 470 mD+, some climbs that wake you up ⚡️, descents that set you free 😮💨, and a finish line where you can proudly say that yes, you too conquered Monsanto 🏅 (and no, not the multinational, though it’s equally noble 🙃).
+For those who prefer to take the time to admire the beauty of the landscape without ending up drenched in sweat, the walk of 8 km is the perfect alternative 🌿.
+With 320 mD+, it’s a walk well-deserved, offering exceptional views of the city and its surroundings 😎.
+Plus, it gives you time to scout the best pastelarias to stop by afterward.
+Because, well, walking works up an appetite too...🫣

-After all that climbing, sweating, and puffing like an old Electrico 28 tram, it's time to reward yourself like a true Lisboeta 👏.
-Head to Belém, where a line of waiting patrons leads you to the ultimate prize: a crispy, warm pastel de nata 💛.
-To celebrate properly, a glass of vinho verde is a must, fresh and sparkling, enough to revive those tired legs (drink responsibly, of course 🍷).
-If you want to play the post-marathon tourist, head to Alfama, with its narrow streets where the climbs remind you that your legs still have some juice 💥.
-Check out the Belém Tower, take a cliché photo in front of the Jerónimos Monastery 📸, and if your legs simply won't cooperate, hop on a tuk-tuk for a quick VIP tour 🚖.
+You've climbed, sweated, puffed like an old Electrico 28 tram, it's time to reward yourself like a true Lisboeta 👏.
+Head to Belém, where a never-ending line will lead you to the ultimate grail: a pastel de nata crispy and still warm 💛.
+To celebrate properly, a glass of vinho verde is a must, fresh and sparkling, to revive your tired legs (to be consumed in moderation, of course 🍷).
+If you want to play the tourist post-marathon, head to Alfama, with its narrow streets where the climbs will remind you that there was still some juice left in your thighs 💥.
+Stop by the Belém Tower, take a cliché photo in front of the Jerónimos Monastery 📸, and if your legs truly give out, hop in a tuk-tuk for an express VIP-style tour 🚖.

-Ready to take on the legendary distance?
-The marathon promises an unforgettable race set amidst beautiful natural surroundings 🌿.
-With over 1000 meters of elevation, this course will challenge your legs while offering spectacular views of the Portuguese capital.
-Starting majestically from Parque Eduardo VII 🇵🇹, you'll dive into the Parque Florestal de Monsanto, Lisbon’s true green lung 🌳.
-Rest assured, the city is never far away!
-Between climbs, you might just hear the soulful strains of fado carried by the wind 🎶.
+Ready to tackle the mythical distance?
+The marathon promises an unforgettable race, amidst full nature 🌿.
+With over 1000 m of elevation gain, this course will test your legs while offering spectacular views of the Portuguese capital.
+After a majestic start from Parque Eduardo VII 🇵🇹, you'll dive into the Parque Florestal de Monsanto, the true green lung of Lisbon 🌳.
+But rest assured, the city will never be far away!
+Between two climbs, you might even catch a fado tune carried by the wind 🎶.

-If you're seeking a serious challenge without committing to a full marathon, the half marathon is perfect for you! 💥 You'll face 510m elevation gain in a race that perfectly blends effort and enjoyment 🤩.
-You'll run through the same stunning landscapes as the marathon runners, immersing yourself in the greenery of the Parque Florestal de Monsanto 🌳.
-With challenging ascents and descents, your cardio will be tested, but the festive atmosphere and the cheering crowd will carry you to the finish line 🎉.
+If you want a serious challenge without committing to a full marathon, the half marathon is for you! 💥 740 mD+ await you for a race that perfectly combines effort and pleasure 🤩.
+You will cross the same beautiful landscapes as the marathon runners, immersing yourself in the greenery of the Parque Florestal de Monsanto 🌳.
+With ascents and descents, your cardio will be challenged, but the festive atmosphere and public support will carry you to the finish 🎉.

-Looking for a race that's accessible yet full of character?
-This 12 km race is just what you need! 🔥 With 290 mD+, you'll definitely feel those hills, but they'll just add a bit of spice to your adventure 🌶️.
-After starting in the impressive Parque Eduardo VII, you'll dive into the forest paths of the Parque Florestal de Monsanto 🌲, where the shade from the trees will keep you cool.
-Whether you're there to set a personal best or simply to enjoy a race in a stunning setting, one thing's for sure: you'll cross the finish line with a big smile... and maybe even a temptation to go around again! 😏
+Do you want an accessible race but with character?
+This 12 km is exactly what you need! 🔥 With 470 mD+, you'll definitely feel a few bumps, but they will only spice up the adventure 🌶️.
+After starting in the impressive Parque Eduardo VII, you will dive into the forest paths of the Parque Florestal de Monsanto 🌲, where the shade of the trees will keep you cool.
+Whether you're there to break your record or just enjoy a run in an exceptional setting, one thing is sure: you'll cross the finish line with a big smile... and maybe a little desire to go another round! 😏

 Marathon 42 km start: 8:30 AM